 How to Find A Club Promoter Job

 Typically, there are 3 ways to become a promoter:

 - Become a Sub-Promoter

-- Job Search Websites
+- Use Job Search Websites

 The first one is significantly important.
 So let’s break this down a little more so you can understand what’s happening here and the pros and cons.

 If you go to a popular club, search for the table where all the ladies are.
 If you see a guy that stands out or is wearing all black and a fitted cap, that’s likely the promoter.
-If you connect with this promoter and he invites you to promote for him, then you would become his sub-promoter.
+If you connect with this promoter and he invites you to promote for him, then you have become his sub-promoter.

 Invitation From Management or Head Promoter

 If you ever go to a party and your crew stands out in the room, then you may get an invite to be a promoter.
 Night managers and head promoters often survey the room.
 When they like what they see, they may personally offer to “take care of you” if you come again.

 This hookup could pave a way for you to break into promoting.
 The trick here is to come back a few times with your great-looking crowd to show you can do it consistently – That’s the hard part.